foxsi/ListenerLogger/README.md

 - [boost/program_options](https://www.boost.org/doc/libs/1_81_0/doc/html/program_options.html)
 - [boost/date_time](https://www.boost.org/doc/libs/1_81_0/doc/html/date_time.html)

-## Getting started (for development)
+## Getting started
 ### For macOS
 The following takes place at the command prompt: `% `.
-Assuming you're starting from scratch, do this:
+Assuming you're starting from scratch and need to build an executable on your system, do this:
 1. If you recently updated macOS, run `% xcode-select --install`.
 This will give you git back after your update.
 This command will error (good!) if you already have the tools installed.
 2. Do you have a package manager installed?
 You can get [homebrew here](https://brew.sh/) or [MacPorts here](https://www.macports.org/).
 3. Use your package manager to install cmake.
 For example, `% brew install cmake`.